leosperry/Chroniton/readme.md

 Five seconds later, `Stop()` is called and the second job also stops.
 Notice the same job is used with multiple schedules with different parameters.

+## Coming Soon !!!

+The above code works with the currently released version.
+A new version with serialization features is on the way and has been started.
+There will be some breaking changes.
+If you'd like to see some of the changes coming, check out the [Serialization branch](https://github.com/leosperry/Chroniton/tree/Serialize).
+The core logic for how jobs run will not change, but how jobs get added has.
+I'm personally very excited to be bringing these changes as it opens up a world of possibilites for the project.

 ## Motivation

 This project was inspired for the need to have a strongly typed .NET solution for running tasks on schedules.